 - Notifying DPI of Intent to Form a Title III Consortium in a timely manner.

-- Developing an application, in collaboration with its consortium members, detailing the activities that meet the common needs of the consortium’s English Learner (EL) population.
+- Developing an MOU/agreement or application, in collaboration with individual consortium members, detailing the activities that will meet the common needs of the consortium’s English Learner (EL) population.

 - Providing a budget detailing projected expenditures.
 The program plan and corresponding budget should reflect budget items for all participating districts.
 Consortia funds can be pooled to leverage services, support, and professional development among participating member districts and are encouraged to do so.

-- Ensuring that the consortium members fulfill their fiscal and programmatic responsibilities under Title III, including meeting the Annual Measurable Achievement Objectives (AMAOs) including required parent notifications and improvement plans for AMAO determinations made at a consortium level.
+- Ensuring that the consortium members fulfill their fiscal and programmatic responsibilities under Title III.

 - Assuring that the funds may be used to supplement but not supplant other federal, state, or local public funds.